JohnNgoRevspring/ReactReduxCrudAPI/Readme.md

 This is an interview example which client would like me to create a quick crud sample demo:

 Here how to set up your dev env:
+1. -- Postgres Database name: noteapp
+CREATE TABLE public.note
+(
+  id SERIAL,
+  title text NOT NULL,
+  created_at timestamp without time zone DEFAULT now() )
+ALTER TABLE public.note
+OWNER TO admin;

-1. client side:
+2. client side:
     $ cd client //( or go to client folder)

     $ npm install

     $ npm start //open url: http://localhost:3000

-2. server side:
+3. server side:
     $ cd sever //( or go to server folder)

     $ npm install